-• If You Have a Controller Arm Go to "Install the Controller Arm" (on the next page).

-If you have a PathPilot Operator Console Go to "Set Up the PathPilot Operator Console" (page 50).
+- If You Have a Controller Arm Go to "Install the Controller Arm" (below). - If you have a PathPilot Operator Console Go to "Set Up the PathPilot Operator Console" (page 49).

 Note: The PathPilot operator console is mounted to the enclosure, but we don't recommend completely installing it (or the enclosure) until after you've installed all other major accessories.